 Another reason is that it’s a great argument to sell Reverse Osmosis filters that can reduce TDS significantly.

 What do I do to get accurate water quality testing?

-If you would like to do a test yourself in order to assess potential leakages of heavy metals from the pipes of your building (such as calcium, magnesium, chlorine, nitrate, sulfate, fluoride, sodium, copper or nickel) you can request a test from a local water lab.
+If you would like to do a test yourself in order to assess potential leakages of heavy metals from the pipes of your building (such as calcium, magnesium, chlorine, nitrate, sulfate, fluoride, sodium, copper or nickel) you can purchase a detailed DIY testing kit from Tap Score here.

 - TDS is primarily a measure of mineral content and salts in tap water

 - High TDS does not mean the water is unsafe to drink but it does impact taste

 - Many mineral water brands have TDS above 500 mg/L and are considered healthy to drink

 - RO filters will remove all the healthy minerals from the tap water